ypinhsuan/tp/docs/DeveloperGuide.md

 1. Displaying a lesson's venue

    1. Prerequisites: List all classes using the `list-class` command.
-Using default tutor's pet data.
+Uses default tutor's pet data.

    1. Test case: `display-venue c\1 l\1`<br>
       Expected: Venue for the first lesson in the first class of the class list found.
 Details of the venue shown in